-In the event that less than the estimated net proceeds are obtained, the use of the proceeds will still be for repayment of existing indebtedness in the order set forth below, with the balance to be repaid by the Company using internally generated funds.
+Any portion of the loans abovementioned that will remain outstanding will be rolled over or repaid by the company using internally generated funds.
+In the event that less than the estimated net proceeds are obtained, the use of the proceeds will still be for repayment of existing indebtedness in the order set forth below, with the balance to be rolled over or to be repaid by the Company using internally generated funds.

 Pending the above use of proceeds, the Company shall invest the net proceeds from the Bonds in short-term liquid investments, including but not limited to short-term government securities, bank deposits and money market placements which are expected to earn interest at prevailing market rates.
-In the event such investments should incur losses, any shortfall will be financed from the Company's internally generated funds
+In the event such investments should incur losses, any shortfall will be financed from the Company's internally generated funds.